-Appeals to emotion; evokes emotions to persuade or convince.
+An appeal to emotion; evokes emotions in order to persuade or convince.

 2. Using the Appeals Effectively

 Now that you've had a taste of these three appeals, you can think about how you can use them most effectively.
 You want to start by thinking about the purpose of your argument.